Phonon-mediated Hydrodynamic Transport in a Weyl Semimetal: Electron-Electron Collisions

 Assuming that the dominant contribution to the phonon linewidth comes from electron-phonon interactions, that is, Eq.(\ref{phonon_linewidth_bound}) is an (approximate) equality, one finds that

-where $X(p) \equiv \mathcal{X}(p)/p$ and $c_2 = $.
+where $X(p) \equiv \mathcal{X}(p)/p$ and $c_2$ is a numeric constant presented previously in (\ref{e-ph_relaxation_low_T}) and defined in (\ref{definition c_2}).
 Expanding $X(p)$ as a linear combination of the basis functions (\ref{basis}) to extract the matrix components of $\bm{C}_\textrm{e-e}$, only the $C^{11}_\textrm{e-e}$ component is non-zero, as expected from the fact that that $F^0(p)$ is a zero-mode.
 For this reason, this collision integral does not contribute to the electric conductivity, again as expected from Eq.(\ref{electric_conductivity_limit}).
-On the other hand, it contributes to the thermal conductivity as much as the interaction with real phonons,
+On the other hand, it contributes to the thermal conductivity as much as the interaction with real phonons (\ref{e-ph_relaxation_high_T}),

 In physical terms, this can be understood from the fact that at $T>T_\textrm{BG}$, the dominant contribution to the electron-electron collision integral is from virtual phonons satisfying the on-shell condition $\omega = c q$ stemming from the poles in Eq.(\ref{omegaintegral}).
 It is natural to expect that the processes in fig. (\ref{fig:LLLL_diagrams}) share the same time scale as the emission and absorption of real phonons, $\tau_{ \textrm{e-e}}^{-1} = \tau_\textrm{emission}^{-1} + \tau_\textrm{absorption}^{-1}\equiv \tau_\textrm{e-ph}^{-1}$. \\ \\ If impurity scattering is negligible (which is natural to expect at sufficiently high temperatures), and ignoring chirality-violating e-e processes, then one sees that